voxpupuli/beaker/README.md

           - agent
         platform: debian-6-i386
         vmname: super-awesome-vm-name
-        fission:
+        hypervisor : fusion
         snapshot: acceptance-testing-5

 Diagnostics:

-When using `--hypervisor fusion`, we'll log all the available VM names and for each host we'll log all the available snapshot names.
+When using `hypervisor fusion`, we'll log all the available VM names and for each host we'll log all the available snapshot names.

 ## EC2 Support ##
 Pre-requisite: Blimpy gem installed and .fog file correctly configured with your credentials.

---hypervisor blimpy
+hypervisor : blimpy

 Currently, there is limited support EC2 nodes; we are adding support for new platforms shortly.